alexfernandez/alexfernandez.github.io/2025/on-art.md

 ## Should Be Arts?

-But there are many other human activities that raise our inner emotions and could be considered art.
+There are many other human activities that raise our inner emotions and could be considered art.
 Let's review a few of them.

 Comedic monologues: a category that transmits humor.

 Eroticism: transmits feelings of sexual desire.
-There is little concern with erotic literature and cinema, but pornography can be quite controversial.
+There is little doubt that erotic literature and cinema can be artistic, but pornography can be quite controversial.
-It is quite explicit about transmitting feelings, especifically sexual arousal, but it is banned in many cultures and poorly considered in many others.
+It is quite explicit about transmitting feelings, more specifically sexual arousal, but it is banned in many cultures and poorly considered in many others.

 [Erotic Kama statues](https://en.wikipedia.org/wiki/File:2_Erotic_Kama_statues_of_Khajuraho_Hindu_Temple_de_Lakshmana_Khajur%C3%A2ho_India_2013.jpg)